softlayer/softlayer-python/docs/index.rst

 This is the documentation to SoftLayer's Python API Bindings.
-These bindings use SoftLayer's `XML-RPC interface <https://softlayer.github.io/article/xml-rpc/>`_ in order to manage SoftLayer services.
+These bindings use SoftLayer's `XML-RPC interface <https://sldn.softlayer.com/article/xml-rpc/>`_ in order to manage SoftLayer services.
+Also support REST.

 .. toctree::
    :maxdepth: 1